-Nicotinic acid is a form of water-soluble vitamin B3.
-Vitamin B3 was discovered in 1937 by American biochemist Conrad Elvehjem, and as a result cured pellagra, a disease caused by niacin deficiency that causes horrible skin lesions, diarrhea, dementia, and even death.
+Niacin is a form of water-soluble vitamin B3.
+In 1937, this vitamin was discovered in yeast and meat by American biochemist Conrad Elvehjem.
+It was found to cure pellagra, a disease that is caused by vitamin B3 deficiency and that causes horrible skin lesions, diarrhea, dementia, and even death.
 This compound is now commonly marketed as niacin and is the third of eight presently known B vitamins.

 Niacin in nature

 Foods rich in niacin include chicken, tuna, turkey, peanuts, coffee, kidney beans, pork, and bacon.
 Meats are generally the highest in niacin content by a large margin; however, this may not be practical for dietary reasons.
-Thankfully, niacin is readily available as a supplement, and even better – it is cheap.
-When taking niacin, you should be aware that it can cause a hot burning or itchy flush like sensation.
-This is completely harmless and its severity can be reduced by starting at a low dose (100 mg), taking an aspirin or white willow extract before and drinking water.
+Thankfully, niacin is readily and inexpensively available as a supplement.
+Niacin can cause a hot burning or itchy, flush-like sensation.
+This is completely harmless, and its severity can be reduced by starting at a low dose (100 mg), taking an aspirin or white willow extract beforehand, and drinking water.

-A word of caution should be made here: there are two versions of nicotinic acid available, a regular- and a slow-release type.
-The slow release version is sometimes called delayed action, no flush, non flush, or persistent release.
-Slow-release nicotinic acid is not recommended for regular supplementation, as it carries the risk of liver damage.
+Note that there are two versions of nicotinic acid available: a regular variety and a slow-release variety.
+The slow release version is sometimes called ‘delayed action’, ‘no flush’, ‘non-flush’, or ‘persistent release’.
+Slow-release nicotinic acid is not recommended for regular supplementation, as it carries the risk of liver damage .
 Only take slow-release nicotinic acid when directed to do so by a qualified physician, and only for the stated duration.

 Potential health benefits

-In the metabolism, NAD is a coenzyme involved in redox reactions, helping to move electrons from one reaction to another.
-NAD is found in two forms in cells: NAD+ is an oxidizing agent – it accepts electrons from other molecules and becomes reduced.
+In metabolism, NAD is a coenzyme involved in redox reactions, helping to move electrons from one reaction to another.
+NAD is found in two forms in cells.
+NAD+ is an oxidizing agent; it accepts electrons from other molecules and becomes reduced.
 This reaction forms NADH, which is then used as a reducing agent to donate electrons.
-These electron transfer reactions are the primary function of NAD, but NAD is involved in other cellular processes too.
-NAD is also associated with the sirtuins, which are closely linked to longevity in mammals.
+These electron transfer reactions are the primary function of NAD, but NAD is also involved in other cellular processes.
+It is associated with the sirtuins, which are closely linked to longevity in mammals.

 VLDL transports both triglycerides and cholesterol.
 Once in the circulation, VLDL is broken down, releasing triglycerides for energy use by cells or for storage in the adipose fat tissue.
 Once triglycerides are released from VLDL, its composition changes, and it changes into intermediate-density lipoprotein (IDL).
 Later, when the amount of cholesterol increases, IDL becomes LDL.

 Niacin can raise HDL by as much as 30-35 percent.
-This effect is caused by a reduction of cholesterol transfer from HDL to VLDL and delayed clearance of HDL.
+This effect is caused by a reduction of cholesterol transfer from HDL to VLDL and delayed clearance of HDL .
 The drug also lowers total cholesterol, low-density lipoprotein cholesterol (LDL-C), triglycerides, and lipoprotein.
-Whilst some studies dispute that niacin reduces risk factor for stroke or heart attack, a number of clinical trials have been conducted that suggest otherwise.
+While some studies dispute that niacin reduces the risk of stroke and heart attack, multiple clinical trials suggest that it does.

-The CLAS study – a two-part, randomized, placebo-controlled, angiographic trial testing – combined colestipol-niacin therapy in 162 subjects .
+The CLAS study, a two-part, randomized, placebo-controlled, angiographic trial, combined colestipol-niacin therapy in 162 subjects .
 Two-year results (CLAS-I) showed a decreased progression of atherosclerosis and an increased regression.
-A subgroup of 103 subjects were treated for four years (CLAS-II).
-Changes in blood lipid, lipoprotein-cholesterol, and apolipoprotein levels were maintained, and at four years significantly more drug-treated subjects demonstrated non-progression (52% drug- vs 15% placebo-treated) and regression (18% drug- vs 6% placebo-treated) in native coronary artery lesions.
+A subgroup of 103 subjects was treated for four years (CLAS-II).
+Changes in blood lipids, lipoprotein-cholesterol, and apolipoprotein were monitored, and, at four years, a significant number of subjects demonstrated non-progression (52% vs. 15% placebo-treated) and regression (18% vs. 6% placebo-treated) in native coronary artery lesions.

-Significantly fewer drug-treated subjects developed new lesions in native coronary arteries (14% drug- vs 40% placebo-treated) and bypass grafts (16% drug- vs 38% placebo-treated).
+Significantly fewer drug-treated subjects developed new lesions in native coronary arteries (14% vs. 40% placebo-treated) and bypass grafts (16% vs. 38% placebo-treated).
 These results confirm the CLAS-I findings and indicate that regression can continue for at least four years.

-The HATS study looked at niacin plus simvastatin and antioxidant-vitamin therapy alone and together compared with a placebo, in patients with coronary disease and low HDL cholesterol levels.
-The anti-oxidant therapy was composed of vitamin E, 1000 mg of vitamin C, 25 mg of natural beta-carotene, and 100 μg of selenium.
-Simvastatin plus niacin provided marked a clinical and angiographically measurable benefits on coronary artery blockages compared with antioxidant vitamin therapy and the placebo.
+Targeting patients with coronary disease and low HDL cholesterol, the HATS study looked at niacin plus simvastatin, antioxidant-vitamin therapy, a combination of these therapies, and a placebo .
+The antioxidant therapy was composed of vitamin E, 1000 mg of vitamin C, 25 mg of natural beta-carotene, and 100 μg of selenium.
+Simvastatin plus niacin provided marked clinical and angiographically measurable benefits against coronary artery blockages compared to antioxidant-vitamin therapy and the placebo.

-However, more recent studies suggest that niacin increases blood glucose levels.
+More recent studies suggest that niacin increases blood glucose levels.
 Thus, it has been suggested that it may contribute to new-onset diabetes.
-A meta-analysis was made of 11 randomized trials conducted to confirm whether or not a link exists between niacin therapy and new-onset diabetes.
+A meta-analysis was made of 11 randomized trials to confirm whether or not a link exists between niacin therapy and new-onset diabetes .

 Of the 26,340 total participants analyzed, 725 in the niacin group and 646 in the control group developed new-onset diabetes.
 The use of niacin was shown to be associated with a moderately increased risk of developing diabetes compared to a placebo.

-Thus, there is some evidence to suggest that niacin supplementation could increase an individual’s risk of developing diabetes.
-This should be taken into consideration when weighing the pros and cons of beginning therapy with niacin.
+Thus, there is some evidence to suggest that niacin supplementation could increase the risk of diabetes.
 However, the cardiovascular benefits of niacin therapy may outweigh the risk of developing diabetes.
-You should consult your physician before taking niacin and it should not be used if you are already a diabetic.
+You should consult your physician before taking niacin, and it should not be used if you are already a diabetic.